snipaid-nlg/.github/profile/README.md

 Here's a brief guide to our repositories and what's inside.

-- 💻 [web-app](https://github.com/snipaid-nlg/web-app): A web app editor that generates title and teaser for you.
+- 💻 [web-app](https://github.com/snipaid-nlg/web-app): A web app editor that generates title and teaser snippets for you.
 - ⚙️ [model-server](https://github.com/snipaid-nlg/gptj-server): A http server for our finetuned GPT-J model.
 - 🧩 [wordpress-plugin](https://github.com/snipaid-nlg/wp-plugin): A wordpress plugin to receive text and snippets from the webapp.
 - 📃 [models](https://github.com/snipaid-nlg/gptj-model-tuning): A collection of available large language models for natural language generation.
 - ⚗️ [gptj-model-tuning](https://github.com/snipaid-nlg/gptj-model-tuning): A collection of jupyter notebooks for GPT-J finetuning.
 - 🔗 [demo](https://github.com/snipaid-nlg/demo): A demo that can be hosted with netlify.

-### Text Snippets
+### Why Text Snippets?

 There are various text snippets for journalistic texts online.
 To name just a few: